 - Make Ahead & Freezing Instructions: Baked cookies freeze well up to three months.
 Unbaked cookie dough balls (with caramel inside) freeze well up to three months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
 Here’s how to freeze cookie dough.

 - Caramel Candies: The BEST caramel candies to use are either (1) Rolo candies (the little chocolate covered caramels) or (2) Werther’s brand soft caramels.
 Kraft caramel squares seem to have gotten firmer and harder in the past couple years and won’t create a gooey caramel center like Rolos or the Werther’s.
-The caramel you use definitely matters, so stick either of my suggestions.
+The caramel you use definitely matters, so stick to either of my suggestions.
 If using Werther’s brand, fold them in half because they are pretty long and won’t fit inside the cookie dough ball otherwise.

 - Be sure to check out my top 5 cookie baking tips AND these are my 10 must-have cookie baking tools.